Esri/ogc-crs-wkt-parser/README.md

 that use this library.

-This package is not an official offering from the OGC, but is provided by Esri as a proof-of-concept implementation of the DRAFT WKT-SPEC, with the intent of testing the proposed specification and highlighting potential issues with the WKT-SPEC.
+This package is not an official offering from the OGC, but is provided by Esri as a proof-of-concept implementation of the WKT-SPEC, with the intent of testing the proposed specification and highlighting potential issues with the WKT-SPEC.

-Included in this package is the DRAFT document OGC_12-063r2_WKT_CRS.doc, which documents this proposed standard and which was approved by the OGC Standards Working Group for inclusion in this package during the meeting of July 25, 2013.
-This DRAFT document is being released in parallel by ISO and OGC for general public comment.
+Included in this package is the document ogc_wkt_crs.doc, which documents this proposed standard and which was approved by the OGC Standards Working Group for inclusion in this package during the meeting of July 25, 2013.
+This document is being released in parallel by ISO and OGC for general public comment.

 ### Contents